Four tips to help you stop snacking

 Have you, like many of us, succumbed to a new daily routine in the school holidays?
 One of waking, dressing and even eating when you like?
 Pain au chocolat at 10am?
 Lunch at 3pm?
 Don’t mind if I do!

-Claire Stone, nutritional therapist and founder of the Healthy Business Retreat shares four tips to help you stop snacking and retrain your body back into a more healthy workday routine.
+Nutritional therapist Claire Stone shares four tips to help you stop snacking and retrain your body back into a more healthy workday routine.

 Has your ability to stop eating disappeared?